-1.4.10.1 For ships under investigation, all design data relating to stability checking (calculations of loading, initial stability, curves of stability, windage area, amplitudes of roll, heeling due to crowding of passengers on one side, heeling when turning as also that due to icing, etc.) shall be submitted to the Register for review.
+1.4.10.1 For ships under investigation, all design data relating to stability checking (calculations of loading, initial stability, curves of stability, windage area, amplitudes of roll, angle of heel on account of crowding of passengers to one side, angle of heel on account of turning, of icing, etc.) shall be submitted to the Register for review.